Turkey blames Istanbul blast on Kurdish militants, arrests 22, including bomber | Law-Order

 - Turkey

-Hundreds of people fled the historic Istiklal Avenue after the blast on Sunday, as ambulances and police raced in.
-The area, in the Beyoglu district of Turkey's largest city, had been crowded as usual at the weekend with shoppers, tourists and families.
+Hundreds of people fled the avenue after the blast on Sunday, as ambulances and police raced in.
+The area, in the Beyoglu district of Turkey's largest city, had been crowded as usual at the weekend.
 Video footage obtained by Reuters showed the moment the explosion occurred at 4.13 p.m.
 (1313 GMT), sending debris into the air and leaving several people lying on the ground, while others stumbled away.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)